Skip to main content

 Use the generator pattern to process items as they arrive instead of loading everything into memory.

 Always include rate limit handling in pagination code.
-Bulk fetches can hit limits quickly.
+Bulk fetches can hit the 300 requests/minute limit quickly.

-Treat cursor objects as opaque.
-Don’t modify or construct them manually.
+Treat cursor values as opaque.
+Don’t modify or construct them manually — always use values returned from the API.